kobotoolbox/docs/source/kobotoolbox_monday_integration.md

 with Text type.
 For the Area Kobo column type, it's better to use the Text column on monday side despite the fact that there is Location column type for this matter.

+**Can I sync more than one KoboToolbox project with my monday board?**

+No; only one KoboToolbox integration recipe can be established per board.
+Having more than one recipe will lead to a server error.